nzzdev/red-zh-vote-crawler/README.md

 # ZH Vote Crawler

+*This is an unofficial crawler to retrieve data from the Statistical Office of the Kanton Zürich.
+No guarantees provided.*

 The goal is to write a crawler to fetch and extract the html tables of [www.wahlen.zh.ch](http://www.wahlen.zh.ch/).

 This crawler is intitially written for the cantonal election on April 12th 2015.
 But it may be useful thereafter aswell.